-Etchmiadzin is located in Armavir region.
-It is the biggest city in this region and the most famous place for all Armenians.
+Etchmiadzin is located in the Armavir region.
+It is the biggest city in the region and a very special place for Armenians.
 The city is also known as Vagharshapat.

-The city is the largest satellite of Yerevan and the 4th largest in Armenia in its population.
-Etchmiadzin is located in the east of Yerevan in the basin of Kasagh River and It is very close to the Zvartnots International Airport.
+Etchmiadzin is the largest satellite of Yerevan and the 4th largest city in Armenia in its population.
+It is located in the east of Yerevan in the basin of Kasagh River.
+The city is very close to Zvartnots International Airport.

-It is called a "holy city and in Armenia as because it is considered to be the country's "spiritual capital".
-Once it was one of the biggest cities and the main capital of ancient Greater Armenia.
-The territory of ancient Etchmiadzin has been settled since the 3rd millennium BC.
+Etchmiadzin is called a "holy city” as it is considered to be the country's "spiritual capital".
+Once it was one of the biggest cities of the country and the capital of ancient Greater Armenia.
+The territory of ancient Etchmiadzin has been settled since the 3rd millennium B.C.

-The first written records about this city were found in the inscriptions left by the Urartian king Rusa II (685–645 BC), where it was mentioned as Kuarlini.
-The inscription found in the archaeological site of ancient Etchmiadzin to a water canal founded by king Rusa II, between Hrazdan River and the valley of Kuarlini.
-In the first half of the 1st century AD, Vagharsh I was a king of Armenia (117–144) and the city was renamed to Vagharshapat in honor of the king.
-According to Movses Khorenatsi Town of Vagharshapat was rebuilt by king Vagharsh I.
+The first written records about this city were found in the inscriptions left by the Urartian king Rusa II (685–645 BC), where the city was mentioned as Kuarlini.
+The inscription found in the archaeological site of ancient Etchmiadzin mentions a water canal opened by king Rusa II, between Hrazdan River and the valley of Kuarlini.
+In the first half of the 1st century AD, Vagharsh I was the king of Armenia (117–144) and the city was renamed Vagharshapat in honor of the king who, according to Movses Khorenatsi, rebuilt the city.

-So if you’re in Yerevan, you should go and visit this lovely city.
-It doesn’t take too much time to reach this place.
-Don’t miss the opportunity of visiting Etchmiadzin’s historical places and see those cultural treasures.
+Thus if you’re in Armenia, you should go and visit this lovely city.
+It doesn’t take too much time to reach there.
+So don’t miss the opportunity of visiting Etchmiadzin’s historical places and see all these cultural treasures.

 The most important center of Armenian Apostolic Church is The Mother Cathedral of Holy Echmiadzin.This temple was built in the beginning of 4th century, just after Christianity was adopted as a state religion.Read More